ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 **Jax**

-JAX has two distinct groups of functions, those in the :code:`jax.lax` namespace and those in the :code:`jax.numpy` namespace.
+JAX has two distinct groups of functions, those in the :code:`jax.lax` namespace and those in the :mod:`jax.numpy` namespace.
 The former set of functions map very closely to the API for the Accelerated Linear Algebra (`XLA <https://www.tensorflow.org/xla>`_) compiler, which is used under the hood to run high performance JAX code.
 The latter set of functions map very closely to NumPy's well known API.
-In general, all functions in the :code:`jax.numpy` namespace are themselves implemented as a composition of the lower-level functions in the :code:`jax.lax` namespace.
+In general, all functions in the :mod:`jax.numpy` namespace are themselves implemented as a composition of the lower-level functions in the :code:`jax.lax` namespace.

 When transpiling between frameworks, the first step is to compile the computation graph into low level python functions for the source framework using Ivy's graph compiler, before then replacing these nodes with the associated functions in Ivy's frontend API.
-Given that all jax code can be decomposed into :code:`jax.lax` function calls, when transpiling :code:`jax` code it should always be possible to express the computation graph as a composition of only :code:`jax.lax` functions.
+Given that all jax code can be decomposed into :code:`jax.lax` function calls, when transpiling JAX code it should always be possible to express the computation graph as a composition of only :code:`jax.lax` functions.
 Therefore, arguably these are the *only* functions we should need to implement in the JAX frontend.
 However, in general we wish to be able to compile a graph in the backend framework with varying levels of dynamicism.
-A graph of only :code:`jax.lax` functions chained together in general is more *static* and less *dynamic* than a graph which chains :code:`jax.numpy` functions together.
-We wish to enable varying extents of dynamicism when compiling a graph with our graph compiler, and therefore we also implement the functions in the :code:`jax.numpy` namespace in our frontend API for JAX.
+A graph of only :code:`jax.lax` functions chained together in general is more *static* and less *dynamic* than a graph which chains :mod:`jax.numpy` functions together.
+We wish to enable varying extents of dynamicism when compiling a graph with our graph compiler, and therefore we also implement the functions in the :mod:`jax.numpy` namespace in our frontend API for JAX.

-Thus, both :code:`lax` and :code:`numpy` modules are created in the JAX frontend API.
+Thus, both :mod:`lax` and :mod:`numpy` modules are created in the JAX frontend API.
-We start with the function :code:`lax.add` as an example.
+We start with the function :func:`lax.add` as an example.

 .. code-block:: python